 5. Park Rangers Will Put On a Wonderful Theatrical Performance

-The first days, the rangers did an excellent job selling us on the hope of seeing a tiger―it was quite the theatrical performance.
+On the first days, the rangers did an excellent job selling us on the hope of seeing a tiger―it was quite the theatrical performance.
 With their little scarves and vests, they would pretend that at times we were close.
 Other times, they would pretend to listen to the birds or simply state that the tigers must be sleeping.

 One of our parting gifts from our guide was a clay tiger paw print.
-Looking back, we remember a time during those first two days of the safari we came across one tiger paw print on the dirt road.
+Looking back, we remember a time during those first two days of the safari when we came across one tiger paw print on the dirt road.
 The guide made a big deal about, circling it, telling us that we must be getting close.
 We can’t prove it, but we believe it was little more than theater.

 Furthermore, even when there was no possibility of seeing a tiger, the guides had their binoculars out.
 They were making bird calls.
 They’re doing anything to keep the “fake” safari rolling along.
 In contrast, on day three, when we saw the tigers, we noticed one of the guides was playing Tetris.
 There’s no need to put on a show―of course, the entertainment was the tigers.